CodeDruidX/GPTQCustomLora/README.md

 config.json             gptq_model-4bit-128g.bin  special_tokens_map.json  tokenizer_config.json
 generation_config.json  quantize_config.json      tokenizer.model
 ```

+**Sometimes the loss is 0.0 in the first output.
+In this case you need to rerun the code.**

 ## Quantization
 Quantization is based on AutoGPTQ.
 Also, to run the code, you first need a model converted to GPTQ.